- Book Now

 Sthiram Sukham Asanam -( Patanjali’s Yoga Sutra )-

 Yoga series taught by Dr. Anjali

-Starting on June 1st (Monday), Twice a week
+Starting on August 7th (Monday), Twice a week in the evenings

 at Six Degrees Movement Studio